ahmedesa/laravel-api-tool-kit-docs/api-generator.md

 - If you use `--all` option it will proceed with all the default options, the generator will create files for all available options specified in the `config/api-tool-kit` configuration.
 Alternatively, you can choose to customize the generation by selecting specific files to create.
-- when you type the command it will ask you whether you want default options :
+- When you type the command it will ask you whether you want default options :

-### All Options:
+## All Options:
-By default, the API Generator creates the following files for the specified `ModelName` using the `--all` ,If you don't use `--all`, it will only create the Model clas:
+By default, the API Generator creates the following files for the specified `ModelName` using the `--all` ,If you don't use `--all`, it will only create the Model class:

 | Default Options | Location |
 |-----------------|----------|